 - the audiences you envision for your book and the contributions your work offers;

-- the suitability of your manuscript for the Digital Rhetoric Collaborative Book Series list;
+- the suitability of your manuscript for the Digital Rhetoric Collaborative Book Series list, with particular attention to its born-digital or substantially digitally enhanced design;

 - the anticipated length and/or duration of the manuscript or digital text;